resolve109/study-aws-sa/aws-study-guide.md

   - Offers higher throughput and security compared to transfers over public internet
   - Particularly suited for transferring instrumentation data (JSON files) to S3
   - Minimizes risk of data exposure and provides dedicated network connection
+- **AWS DataSync for Windows File Server Migration**:
+  - Ideal for migrating on-premises Windows file shares to FSx for Windows File Server
+  - Provides bandwidth throttling capabilities to minimize impact on shared network links
+  - Preserves file metadata and permissions during transfer
+  - Accelerates migration by maximizing available network bandwidth
+  - More suitable than Snowcone, AWS Transfer Family, or manual methods for network-based migrations
+  - Perfect for situations where controlling bandwidth usage is critical

 ## Storage Services